 Staff were aware of the importance of confidentiality and understood their roles in this.
 Dental care records were complete and accurate.
-They were maintained on paper and electronically.
-Electronic records were backed up daily.
-We saw that computer records were secured by the use of individual passwords, and paper records were stored securely.
+They were maintained on paper and securely stored.

 Leadership, openness and transparency

 The practice had a culture of evaluation and improvement.
 We saw examples of continual evaluation and improvement in dental care record keeping and in relation to safer sharps systems.